unmanbearpig/dropbox_api/api_coverage.md

 The Dropbox API changes frequently, this document indicates what endpoints have been implemented.

 Full moon means fully implemented.
+Half moon means that the basic functionality of the endpoint has been implemented but some options may be missing.

 ## Files namespace